aharonium/opensiddur.org/posts/HTML/prayers/solilunar/solar-cycles/wet-season/the-gregorian-calendar-in-jewish-liturgy-on-december-4th-and-the-birkat-hashanim.html.md

 <body>
 Title: ברכת השנים | On December 4th (or 5th) and the Birkat Hashanim<br />
 Primary contributor: ethan.tucker<br />
-Attribution and License: please consult the following URL: <a href="http://opensiddur.org/?p=5563">http://opensiddur.org/?p=5563</a>
+For attribution and license, please consult the following URL: <a href="http://opensiddur.org/?p=5563">http://opensiddur.org/?p=5563</a>
 <p />
 <hr />